 Electric distribution systems differ from transmission systems in a number of important ways: while primary distribution is usually three phase, the circuits are generally unbalanced due to the fact that most loads are single phase.
 Many primary distribution circuits are simple radials, but some are partially meshed in urban and suburban environments.
 In certain dense urban areas, the distribution secondaries are dense meshes (fed at multiple points through network transformers and network protectors) or are spot networks (fed from multiple points into what is essentially a bus).
 For partially meshed distribution, the topology of the network can change on both short and long time scales and may not be well documented or modeled.
-Many distribution system do not have distribution SCADA and some do not have complete substation SCADA.
+Many distribution systems do not have distribution SCADA and some do not have complete substation SCADA.
 While many have wireless meters and meter communication networks, most of the older communication networks are unsuitable for handling high speed telemetry.
 This is relevant because unlike for transmission systems, the use of PMUs at the distribution level would likely require PMUs to be located not just in distribution substations but also at locations on feeders outside of the substations.
-Limitations in communication network may also lead to the placement of PMU data analytics and applications other than operations or data centers.
+Limitations in communication networks may also lead to the placement of PMU data analytics and applications in locations other than operations or data centers, such as at the edge as mentioned in the Other Emerging Trends section.

-In the 20th Century, there was not much need for high speed measurement distribution systems because except for protection, nothing happened on time scales faster than about five minutes.
+In the 20th Century, there was not much need for high speed measurement distribution systems because except for protection, little on the grid happened on time scales faster than about five minutes.
 With the rise of Distributed Energy Resources and internet-connected remotely controllable loads, distribution grid dynamics have been shifting to much shorter time scales.
 In addition, focus on asset management and fault intelligence for reliability purposes has introduced new measurement requirements for distribution systems.
-The question as regards PMUs is whether the need is for full synchrophasor measurement, or just for finely grained amplitude only or phase angle difference only measurements.
+For distribution management, it remains to be seen whether the need is for full synchrophasor measurement, or just for finely grained amplitude only or phase angle difference only measurements.
 We can distinguish among the three; there are arguments for each view.
 Given how the angle measurements are made though, it would seem logical to implement full phasor measurement so that phasors are available when phase angles needed.